 The Organ and Screen were installed in 2011.
 The organ is described as a two manual and pedal organ with a comprehensive specification incorporating sampled digital technology by Phoenix Organs.
 It is capable of accompanying a full congregation and a convincing performance of much of the organ repertoire.
 The cost of the installation of both organ and screen was met by a very generous donation from the de Rothschild family of Exbury.

 The Christian faith has been upheld in Exbury Parish for over 700 years.
 The Church's Holy communion chalice has nearly 400 years of use.
-There is a service every second Sunday at 11am.
+There is a service every second Sunday at 11.15am.
 When there is a 5th Sunday in the month there is a 10.00am Combined Benefice Service which rotates around the three churches.
-[Click 'Services' for details]
+[Click 'Services' to be transferred to the Church Services part of the Benefice Calendar, where details of services and other activities may be found]

 Heritage at Risk